WORDS BY STEPHEN YU

 The 998 built upon the relationship between New Balance and the chemical wizards at American company Dupont – most famously known for the creation of teflon and nylon amongst other innovative materials – to create their ENCAP II sole technology which made use of ‘ABZORB’, a minimum compression yet maximum energy generating foam technology.

-'My two favorites are the 997 and 998.
+'My two favourites are the 997 and 998.
 I like that they are not too slim, and not too chunky.
 I love that they came out in the mid-to-late ‘80s but still look completely modern.
-New Balance and their collaborators throughout the years have done a stellar job at making both models look good with premium materials and interesting colorways.' - Zack Schlemmer (Senior Editor at Stadium Goods)
+New Balance and their collaborators throughout the years have done a stellar job at making both models look good with premium materials and interesting colourways.' - Zack Schlemmer (Senior Editor at Stadium Goods)

 New Balance 1500

 Another Steven Smith classic, the 1500 still manages to look futuristic today even though it was created in 1993.
 The 1500 debuted the smaller embroidered ‘N’ logo, and although it’s original production run was in the US, today the 1500 is made in England.
 While the USA versions were made specifically for running, those made in Flimby, Cumbria replace lightweight synthetics made for performance with premium materials with aesthetics in mind.
 If you doubt the 1500’s running pedigree because they look so good, just know that these were Bill Clinton’s running shoe of choice when he was president.

 New Balance 850